luke-beep/all-about-windows/README.md

 9. Change energy plan.
 Open control panel and search for power plan.
 Then select **show additional plans** and select **Ultimate Performance**.

+# **Service Tweaks**

+10. Disable Windows Defender.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Defender and double click it.
+Change the startup type to **disabled** and press **stop**.

+10. Disable Windows Update.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update and double click it.
+Change the startup type to **disabled** and press **stop**.

+11. Disable Windows Update Delivery Optimization.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Delivery Optimization and double click it.
+Change the startup type to **disabled** and press **stop**.

+12. Disable Windows Update Service Host.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Service Host and double click it.
+Change the startup type to **disabled** and press **stop**.

+13. Disable Windows Update User Interface.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update User Interface and double click it.
+Change the startup type to **disabled** and press **stop**.

+14. Disable Windows Update Medic Service.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Medic Service and double click it.
+Change the startup type to **disabled** and press **stop**.

+15. Disable Windows Update Network Diagnostics.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Network Diagnostics and double click it.
+Change the startup type to **disabled** and press **stop**.

+16. Disable Windows Update Orchestrator.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Orchestrator and double click it.
+Change the startup type to **disabled** and press **stop**.

+17. Disable Windows Update Readiness.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Readiness and double click it.
+Change the startup type to **disabled** and press **stop**.

+18. Disable Windows Update Service Registration.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Service Registration and double click it.
+Change the startup type to **disabled** and press **stop**.

+19. Disable Windows Update Service Manager.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Service Manager and double click it.
+Change the startup type to **disabled** and press **stop**.

+20. Disable Windows Update Service Session Manager.
+WIN + R and type "services.msc", then press enter.
+Scroll down to Windows Update Service Session Manager and double click it.
+Change the startup type to **disabled** and press **stop**.